davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 samples.
 This is accompanied by major REE disequilibrium in sample CK-4, which also contains the most intergranular melt channels.

-Sample CK-4 records a significantly higher temperature for LREE than the other samples and its HREE equilibration temperatures.
-This signifies that LREEs were equilibrated at a much higher temperature than the HREEs.
+Sample CK-4 records a significantly higher temperature for LREE than both the other samples and its own HREE equilibration temperatures.
+This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
 This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 has the only significant melt-infiltration textures in the sample set.
 It is